kreimanlab/VisualSearchZeroShot/README.md

 You can **download** the complete dataset including the novel object dataset from [Part1](https://drive.google.com/file/d/1ZvmugJDds-CrwTvhIXmyYVxnniNmx7ce/view?usp=sharing), [Part2](https://drive.google.com/open?id=1C4T2Siz6zWxksvDbL549-KnWvJMgoCeh) and [Part3](https://drive.google.com/open?id=1eQzrTVFov1OjGoRAGy75vgDabPrHMoS7) (total size: ~9GB)

+In object arrays, we used cropped objects from MSCOCO and performed post-processing steps, such as color removal, histogram equalization, and random rotations (see our paper for details).
+If you would like to trace back the objects from the original MSCOCO images, please download the original [MSCOCO2014](https://cocodataset.org/#download) dataset (train2014, val2014 and annotations for 2014) and use ```ReConstructOriginalInstance.m``` in ```ReconstructArrayObjects``` folder to visualize the original objects from MSCOCO.

 It contains the following:
 - Part 1: ```Datasets``` folder: contain search images, targets, ground truth, psychophysics (human eyetracking data, MATLAB function to process and extract fixations)
 - Part 2: ```Eval``` folder: contain MATLAB files to evaluate cummulative search performance as a function of number of fixations for our computational model across three search tasks